Al Sharpton

-Alfred Charles Sharpton Jr. (born October 3, 1954) is an American civil rights activist, Baptist minister, talk show host and politician.
-Sharpton is the founder of the National Action Network.
+Alfred Charles Sharpton Jr. (born October 3, 1954) is an American civil rights and social justice activist, Baptist minister, radio talk show host, and TV personality, who is also the founder of the National Action Network civil rights organization.
 In 2004, he was a candidate for the Democratic nomination for the U.S. presidential election.
-He hosts his own radio talk show, Keepin' It Real, and he makes frequent appearances on cable news television.
-In 2011, he was named the host of MSNBC's PoliticsNation, a nightly talk show.
-In 2015, the program was shifted to Sunday mornings.
-In October 2020, PoliticsNation was rescheduled to Saturdays and Sundays, airing at 5:00 p.m.
-Eastern Time both days.
+He hosts a weekday radio talk show, Keepin' It Real, which is nationally syndicated by Urban One, and he is a political analyst and weekend host for MS NOW, hosting PoliticsNation.

 Sharpton is known for making various controversial and incendiary comments over his career.
-He has been accused of making homophobic, antisemitic and racially insensitive remarks as well as inciting incidents of violence.
-In 1987 he was highly active in publicizing the Tawana Brawley accusation in the media.
-The allegation was later proved to be false.
-He was found to have made several liable statements in a court of law and refused to pay damages.
+He has been accused of making antisemitic and racially insensitive remarks as well as inciting incidents of violence.
+In 1987, he was highly active in publicizing the Tawana Brawley rape allegations in the media; the allegation was later proved to be false.

 Early life

-Alfred Charles Sharpton Jr. was born in the Brownsville neighborhood of Brooklyn, New York City, to Ada (née Richards) and Alfred Charles Sharpton Sr. The family has some Cherokee roots.
+Alfred Charles Sharpton Jr. was born in the Brownsville neighborhood of Brooklyn, New York City, to Ada (née Richards) and Alfred Charles Sharpton Sr. Sharpton has Cherokee roots.
 He preached his first sermon at the age of four and toured with gospel singer Mahalia Jackson.

 In 1963, Sharpton's father left his wife to have a relationship with Sharpton's half-sister.
 Ada took a job as a maid, but her income was so low that the family qualified for welfare and had to move from middle class Hollis, Queens, to the public housing projects in the Brownsville neighborhood of Brooklyn.